tobylockley/BizeoWiFly/README.md

 // Check the output to make sure it worked
 ````

 Occasionally, the internet requests may fail.
 This can be due to an unplugged wire, an ISP malfunction, or even a server error.
-It is a good idea to always check the output of the web service functions to make sure they succeeded, and handle the errors when they don't (retry, give a warning, etc).
+It is a good idea to always check the output of the web service functions to make sure they succeeded, and handle the errors when they don't (retry, give a warning, reset, etc).

 Full examples can be seen in **File > Examples > BizeoEthernet**.